 Leonie is a freelance chef and food writer, with a particular passion for building confidence in girls.
 At our Food, Coding, Weekend on 8th October hosted by Bank of America Merrill Lynch, she was also a ‘hackathon first-timer’.

 To a soundtrack of upbeat pop music, a stream of girls arrived at the ‘Food, Coding, Weekend’ hackathon last Saturday.
-The tone was set in signature Stemettes style: fun, informal and full of energy.
+The tone was set in the signature Stemette style: fun, informal and full of energy.

 Unsurprisingly, the girls didn’t disappoint.
-They were quickly thinking round the topic, posing solutions that touched on a wide variety of areas.
-From the starting point of food distribution, they spiraled into the opportunities offered at both ends of the food chain: the restaurant industry, homelessness and the possibilities that exist between commercial and charitable organisations.
+They were quickly thinking around the topic, posing solutions that touched on a wide variety of areas.
+From the starting point of food distribution, they spiralled into the opportunities offered at both ends of the food chain: the restaurant industry, homelessness and the possibilities that exist between commercial and charitable organisations.
 And while this does all sound impressive, that’s not to lose sight of a central Stemettes hackathon mantra: total inclusiveness.
-From 5 year olds to GCSE students, first-time coders to proficient Pythoners – it simply doesn’t matter why you’re there or what you know.
-With friendly teachers at all levels, getting stuck in to whatever grabs you seems the simple name of the game.
+From 5-year-olds to GCSE students, first-time coders to proficient Pythoners – it simply doesn’t matter why you’re there or what you know.
+With friendly teachers at all levels, getting stuck into whatever grabs you seems the simple name of the game.

-As one Stemette put it, public events like these seem to bring out the best of the company.
-They give free reign to its uniqueness – the noisy, bold and entertaining spirit with which it tackles very real problems.
+As one attendee put it, public events like these seem to bring out the best of the company.
+They give free rein to its uniqueness – the noisy, bold and entertaining spirit with which it tackles very real problems.
 No wonder it was sold out, both for volunteers and attendees.

 Photos from the event are up on our Flickr page.

 A huge thank you to our event partners Bank of America Merrill Lynch, HackerEarth and O2 Think Big for ensuring this was a success.